-Every programmer know their strongest songs, or at least they should.
-They’re those big hits that come on and you know listeners are turning it up.
-These are the songs that guarantee you’ll win the button-punch test.
-That’s when you punch buttons between several competitors to see who’s winning the song-to-song battle at that moment.
+Every programmer knows the strongest songs, or at least they should.
+They’re the big hits that listeners can’t get enough of.
+The turn-it-up songs.
+These songs guarantee a win in the button-punch test.
+That’s when you punch buttons between several competitors to see who’s winning the song-to-song battle at any moment.
 It would be great if every song were a mega-hit.
 But they’re not.
-So good programmers sprinkle them consistently through their clocks.
-That’s called the spoke theory of music programming
+So good programmers spread strategically in their clocks.
+That’s called the spoke theory of music programming.

 In this article, I explained a spoke theory of music programming and how to construct clocks for best results.
 Including:

 - How the spoke theory uses the best songs most effectively.

 - Step by step instructions to set up spokes in a programming clock.

 - How to tweak the talent to support the clocks.